Check out @snipersskate‘s Tweet: https://twitter.com/snipersskate/status/706971569717776384?s=09

 At my Shop in the Agrena Complex in Spruce Grove, Alberta, I have been following a routine taught to me by the World Leaders in Skate Sharpening Technology—Blademaster—and, I have using their system ever since because it Works!
 I am Blademaster Trained & Certified.

 During a Junior Hockey Showcase held several years ago in our City, I happened to walk down the hallway towards the dressing rooms and observed the Equipment Managers sharpening their players skates.
 About half did the skates heel-to-toe and the other half, toe-to-heel.
-According to an Engineering Study ( which I have yet to find, I might add ) it was reported that the heel-to-toe method helps eliminate micro-fibers and creates a better finish on the blade.
+According to an Engineering Study, it was reported that the heel-to-toe method helps eliminate micro-fibers and creates a better finish on the blade.
+If you look at a finished blade with a microscope, it looks like fish scales; these ‘scales’ line up using the heel to toe method.

 Now, how many passes along the length of the blade does it take to get a good hollow?
 Provided that the blade is not too badly damaged eg. deep nicks, it should only take about 4 to 5 slow, even passes to get the desired hollow.
 If you watch YouTube, you can observe the Pittsburgh Equipment Manager sharpening Sidney Crosby’s skates: he does 5 passes on each blade.
 Remember, however, that Sid may get his skates re-sharpened in between periods.
 Note to the Wise: if you ever observe a skate sharpener doing 15 or more passes on your skates, get your skates and get out of there!; they don’t know what they are doing.